Symbian9/qmapshack-doc-wiki/DocGisHowToRouting.md

 One way to prevent this is to convert your route to a track and send this to your device.
 However, this is not flexible for rerouting if you deviate from your preplanned route for whatever reason and want to find back to it.

-You also may add addional waypoints to your route, using the "edit route" funtionality.
+You also may add addional waypoints to your route, using the "edit route" functionality.
 This let's you "nail down" your route to the desired pathway.
 Be sure to select "nails" as close to your target pathway as possible.
 Otherwise, your device might navigate you to artificial stepaways just to collect an imaginary flag.
 Some devices, e.g. the Garmin zumo motorcycle navigators, have a "skip next route point" function for this reason.

 You also may send waypoints as such to your device.
 However, many devices will add them to their list of favorites.
 So this may be clobbered with supplementary way points you are not permanently interested in.